mohanselise/legal-template/lib/templates/ai-document-prompt.md

 ## RULES

 **DO:**
-- Use EXACT data from user input
+- Use EXACT data from user input.
-- Include ALL signatories
+- Include ALL signatories.
+- Make the document elaborate: fully articulate clauses and explanations; avoid terse or fragmentary wording unless the user explicitly requests brevity.
-- Use jurisdiction-appropriate language and formatting
+- Use jurisdiction-appropriate language and formatting.
-- Number articles/sections sequentially
+- Number articles/sections sequentially.
-- Define key terms before using them
+- Define key terms before using them.

 **DO NOT:**
-- Use placeholders ("[NAME]", "TBD", "XXX")
+- Use placeholders ("[NAME]", "TBD", "XXX").
-- Skip the signatories array
+- Skip the signatories array.
-- Use unlisted block types
+- Use unlisted block types.
-- Nest deeper than 3 levels
+- Nest deeper than 3 levels.

 ## SCHEMA REFERENCE